 Ken Hoffman, basic materials expert at McKinsey & Co., talks about myths in the lithium market, solid-state batteries and what metal to watch out for next in this exclusive interview with the Investing News Network.

 “I think the biggest myth that people miss is that there is not one lithium price.
-The lithium market will really diverge into a whole bunch of different chemistries, different levels of purity, etc.,” Hoffman said.
+The lithium market will really diverge into a whole bunch of different chemistries, different levels of purity, et cetera,” Hoffman said.

-“I think people need to back off from ‘it’s just a lithium overall market’ to really go down deep into the different [stages] — what are the producers selling?
-What are the buyers buying? — and how the match up in supply and demand for each one of those categories works,” he added.
+“I think people need to back off from ‘it’s just a lithium overall market’ to really go down deep into the different (stages) — what are the producers selling?
+What are the buyers buying? — and how the match up in supply and demand for each one of those categories works.”

 Hoffman, who gave a presentation during the electric vehicle (EV) briefing day, shared his thoughts on battery breakthrough technology and how it may impact the market.

 “The battery technology that I think we’ll see pretty solidly for the next five to seven years is a nickel-heavy battery, nickel-manganese–cobalt (NMC) or the nickel-cobalt-aluminum (NCA) battery that Tesla (NASDAQ:TSLA) uses.
 That seems to be where the battery industry is going,” he said.

 But things might start to get interesting after 2020, when new technology could disrupt the market.

 Hoffman also shared his insight on lithium demand, which he expects to increase going forward.
 “In our 2030 forecast, we see demand rising from today.
 We’re at 220,000 metric tons (MT).
 Our base-case analysis says that will be about 1.3 million MT.
 Our aggressive-case analysis says that will be about 1.9 million MT.
 Either way, it’s a very significant increase,” he said.